 How Much Money Does a Food Consultant Make?

 Some food consultants will work as salaried employees in food production companies, consulting on product development and consumer satisfaction.
-According to LinkedIn, food consultants make an average of $64,500 per year.
+According to Payscale, food consultants make an average of around $50,000 per year.
 Based on the demographics on their platform, the top ten companies employing food consultants are:

 - World Food Programme